uabrc/CINL-Docs/source/bids/heudiconv.rst

 .. note::

     In some cases, HeuDiConv will download to your ``~/.local/bin`` directory and will not be automatically added to your bash path.
+This will result in a ``-bash: heudiconv: command not found`` error.
 Use ``PATH=$PATH:~/.local/bin`` to fix this issue if it arises.

 dcm2niix Installation